 It is the responsibility of the boxer and his trainer to check and ensure that the boxer is not taking any medication or mixture that is a prohibited drug.
 Many drugs appear either alone or in mixtures or in medication under commercial titles.
-Therefore, they should check with the Australian Sports Drug Agency, contact address and phone number as above, if in any doubt.
+Therefore, they should check with Sports Integrity Australia if in any doubt.
 The taking of prohibited drugs will incur penalties.
 The severity of the offence will determine the penalty.